Skip to main content

 • Mental illness

-• Oncological diseases
+• Cancerous diseases

-• Infectious diseases (acute respiratory tract infections, herpes)
+• Infectious diseases (acute respiratory infections, herpes)

 • Menstruation at the time of the procedure